MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 #### Other considerations for self-managed mode

 AAP on Azure in self-managed mode provides many of the same benefits of managed AAP.
-But where managed mode runs within an AKS cluster, self-managed mode automation platform resources are VM-based.
+But where managed mode runs within an AKS cluster, self-managed mode automation platform resources are virtual machine (VM)-based.

 For AAP on Azure in self-managed mode, consider the following factors: